 Cafe Agora is the place to go if you are in Buckhead & want delicious Greek food.

-Annie's Thai Castle has great lunch specials & great Thai food.
+Annie's Thai Castle has excellent lunch specials & great Thai food.

-Henri's Bakery has wonderful cookies (oh, the shortbread cookies!) & great salads & sandwiches.
-It's a great spot for lunch.
+Henri's Bakery has beautiful cookies (oh, the shortbread cookies!) & great salads & sandwiches.
+It's an excellent spot for lunch.

 Antico = best pizza in Atlanta.
 End of story.